 While living in New York, she taught at Vassar College and at NY MoMA, and wrote audioguide scripts at the Metropolitan Museum.
 Since moving to the Bay Area, she has taught American art at the Fine Arts Museums of SF and for the Oakland Museum's docent program.
 In 2007, she received Fulbright funding to teach American art in the International Studies Program at Hanoi University.

-Mark Caplan, Economic Development Manager
+Chadrick Smalley, Economic Development and Housing Manager

 Rubén Lizardo, Director of Local Government and Community Relations